santoshkkashyap25/transnlp/README.md

 [Visit the App] : https://transnlp.streamlit.app/

-This project offers platform for leveraging Natural Language Processing (NLP) to predict transcript success.
+This project offers platform for leveraging Natural Language Processing (NLP) to predict transcript's success.
 Transcripts are sourced from [**Scraps From The Loft**](https://scrapsfromtheloft.com/) for training and analysis.

 ## Features